-You’ll be greeted with warm aloha, one of their beautiful specialty leis made with fresh flowers or wood carved necklaces (when fresh leis are not available).
-You’ll be taken to your table and your waiters will start the drink service.
-You’ll notice the beautiful grounds, the short distance to the beach and the awesome views to the ocean and the famous Kaanapali Black Rock.
+You’ll be greeted with warm aloha, one of their beautiful specialty leis made with fresh flowers or wood-carved necklaces (when fresh leis are unavailable).
+You’ll be taken to your table, and your waiters will start the drink service.
+You’ll notice the beautiful grounds, the short distance to the beach, the incredible ocean views, and the famous Kaanapali Black Rock.
 Guests in the General Seating will be seated on a first-come-first-served basis, while Premium Seating guests will have their seats pre-reserved on either the first or second row of tables.

 Let the celebration begin…